The Myth of Three Meals a Day

 Don’t offer or allow substitutes.

-Not offering or allowing children to substitute food they don’t like for food they do like communicates that some food is OK to avoid.
+Not offering or allowing children to substitute food they don’t like for food they do like communicates that some food is okay to avoid.
 This goes against the ethos of the “all foods fit” approach behind mindful eating.